-- Grey-colored courses are delivered in English. - Brown-colored courses are offered according to the demands of work market. - students choose the elective courses from the elective category (a) and (b) the mention number of courses from each category. - If "First", "Second", and "Third" are calculated, the total number of units required for graduation is 124 units. - 2.
+- If "First", "Second", and "Third" are calculated, the total number of units required for graduation is 124 units. - 2.
 General knowledge and elective courses are distributed along the four years of study.
 It is allowed to take any of these courses any time. - 3.
 Students are obliged to complete two compulsory English courses according to their proficiency. - 4.
 English (E 102) is a prerequisite for all legal courses delivered in English. - 5.
-The location of the comparative law course as part of group (B) of the Arabic elective courses has been corrected as per the decision of the School Council in its meeting No. 4 of the academic year 2019-2020 held on January 6, 2020.
+The location of the comparative law course as part of group (B) of the Arabic elective courses has been corrected as per the decision of the KILAWCouncil in its meeting No. 4 of the academic year 2019-2020 held on January 6, 2020.